OCD

 Violent Intrusive Thoughts

-Harm OCD, a subtype of OCD, involves violent intrusive thoughts and fears of harming oneself or others, leading to anxiety and compulsive behaviors, but these thoughts do not reflect the person’s character or morals.
+Harm OCD, a subtype of OCD, involves violent intrusive thoughts and fears of harming oneself or others, leading to anxiety and compulsive behaviors.
+Violent intrusive thoughts are a common symptom of OCD, but these thoughts do not reflect the person’s character or morals.

 Sexual Intrusive Thoughts